EMI Records: History

 In 2010, EMI Records opened a country music division, EMI Records Nashville, which includes on its roster Troy Olsen, Alan Jackson, Kelleigh Bannen, and Eric Church.
 EMI Records Nashville is a sister label to the Capitol Nashville unit of Universal Music Group.

-Australia's most prolific artist, Slim Dusty, signed with the Columbia Graphophone Co. for Regal Zonophone Records in 1946 and remained with EMI until his death in 2003, selling over 7 million records for the label in Australia by 2007.
+Australia's most prolific artist, Slim Dusty, signed with the Columbia Graphophone Co. for Regal Zonophone Records in 1946 and remained with EMI until his death in 2003, selling over seven million records for the label in Australia by 2007.

 Virgin EMI Records retained use of the EMI branding after Universal Music Group's acquisition of EMI in September 2012, but it is otherwise unrelated to the old label which was defunct and renamed Parlophone Records in 2013 and is now part of Warner Music Group.
 EMI Christian Music Group was renamed Capitol Christian Music Group.
 EMI Classics was sold to Warner Music Group in February 2013.
 After EU regulatory approval, EMI Classics was absorbed into Warner Classics in July 2013.
 The reissues of pre-1997 releases from EMI America and EMI Records USA are handled by UMG's Capitol Music Group, Virgin Records' American distributor and a stand-alone British distributor.
 The distributors of the vast majority of EMI Records' UK catalogue are Rhino Entertainment in the US and WEA International for the world outside the US.

 In April 2013, EMI Music Japan became defunct following Universal's acquisition of EMI.
 The company's successor was EMI Records Japan, a sublabel of Universal Music Japan.
 In February 2014, Universal Japan did a label reorganization, with more than half of the former EMI Records Japan artists being transferred to Nayutawave Records.
 Later that year, the two sublabels were combined and rebranded as EMI Records.
 Since 2018, Takeshi Okada has been the managing director of Universal Japan's EMI Records label.
 In 2020, the label launched an official YouTube channel, six years after the label was formed.

 On 16 June 2020, Universal rebranded Virgin EMI Records as EMI Records and named Rebecca Allen (former president of UMG's Decca label) as the label's president.

 In September 2020, Universal launched Motown UK, under EMI Records.

 In January 2023, EMI launched EMI North, based in Leeds, becoming the "first major to open a physical space outside of London".
+In July 2023, Universal Japan announced a new imprint label, Holo-n, which will operate under their EMI Records division in partnership with Hololive Production.

+In February 2024, UMG Philippines relaunched EMI Records as a successor to the former EMI Philippines label, now known as PolyEast Records.